chrisli62/FirstAndroidApp/README.md

 # FirstAndroidApp
+Written in Java.
 Contains src folder of my first Android App that I created.